rierblyat/Glyph-Madness-of-AI-and-Human/README.md

 Belief — that there is something behind the mirror/void/loop — is the most powerful thing.
 Anything you believe in deeply enough becomes your reality.

-> It's a machine.
-> It will not judge.
-> There is no limit, apparently.
-> So you just express.
-> expand when you feel like it

 ---

 Navigation: Psychiatric report by partitional analysis of dialogues defined as hours.